-15/15 Recite Article II (large group) Together, recite Article II on page 11 of the New Member Workbook.
-In the Beginning (large group) Delta Gamma is a place you can call home with sisters who are your champions, who build you up and who you rely on in times of trouble.
+Recite Article II (large group)

+In the Beginning (large group)

+Delta Gamma is a place you can call home with sisters who are your champions, who build you up and who you rely on in times of trouble.
 Sisters who challenge you to be your best self-creating high ideals of friendships for life.

-Ask the following questions: Why is it important to have people in your life who challenge you to be your best self?
-Who are those people for you in your life right now?
+- Why is it important to have people in your life who challenge you to be your best self? - Who are those people for you in your life right now?

 Delta Gamma exists to promote high ideals of friendships for life first defined by our three Founders.

-Read In the Beginning Our Founders.
-Ask new members to turn t pages 64 and 65 in their New Member Workbook to follow along as members read In the Beginning.
-The year 1873 marked the worst depression in the history of t United States.
-Neither the automobile nor the airplane had b invented and women had not yet been granted the legal righ vote.
+Read In the Beginning ...
+Our Founders.
+Ask new members to turn to pages 64 and 65 in their New Member Workbook to follow along as members read In the Beginning.

+- The year 1873 marked the worst depression in the history of the United States.
+Neither the automobile nor the airplane had been invented and women had not yet been granted the legal right to vote.
 Most long-distance travel was done by rail.
-The typewrit phonograph, telephone and electric light were soon to be invented.
-The nation was faced with severe domestic probler the forefront of which was reconstruction and a failure to red the racial, political, social and economic inequities caused by slavery.
-The Lewis School was located in Oxford, Mississippi.
-It was fou before the Civil War and it enjoyed a reputation as a select sc for young women.
-The curriculum stresses the things conside proper for a worma of the Victoria era: literature, art and mus In December 1873, our Founders were trapped at school by a circumstances: a shortened winter holiday vacation and impassable roads, for Kosciusko (pronounced: Kossy-us-ko) w off the rail lines.
-To alleviate their boredom and homesickness started something wonderful, something that expressed the love they had for each other: the Delta Gamma Club.
-Anna was born on January 22, 1856, a rosy-cheeked girl with v dark hair.
-She was fun-loving and popular amongst those in hage group in and around Kosciusko.
-Her friends considered h brilliant, a natural leader.
-After Anna graduated from the Lewis School, she became a schoolteacher.
+The typewriter, phonograph, telephone and electric light were soon to be invented.
+The nation was faced with severe domestic problems at the forefront of which was reconstruction and a failure to redress the racial, political, social and economic inequities caused by slavery. - The Lewis School was located in Oxford, Mississippi.
+It was founded before the Civil War and it enjoyed a reputation as a select school for young women.
+The curriculum stresses the things considered proper for a woman of the Victoria era: literature, art and music. - In December 1873, our Founders were trapped at school by a set of circumstances: a shortened winter holiday vacation and impassable roads, for Kosciusko (pronounced: Kossy-us-ko) was far off the rail lines.
+To alleviate their boredom and homesickness, they started something wonderful, something that expressed the deep love they had for each other: the Delta Gamma Club. - Anna was born on January 22, 1856, a rosy-cheeked girl with very dark hair.
+She was fun-loving and popular amongst those in her age group in and around Kosciusko.
+Her friends considered her brilliant, a natural leader. - After Anna graduated from the Lewis School, she became a schoolteacher.
 She married in 1882 when she was 26.
-After for daughters and only eight years of marriage, D.A.
-Ellington pa away.
-In 1895, Anna returned to Mississippi to take care of her father.
-After his death, she returned to Kosciusko and settled a block of Mary and Eva.
-She continued to teach school all the while, for she was determined o he een ht to er, ms at ress unded hool ered sic. set of vas far s, they deep very her her ur ssed ailing within ust as e fall, ed rs.
-She
+After four daughters and only eight years of marriage, D.A.
+Ellington passed away.
+In 1895, Anna returned to Mississippi to take care of her ailing father.
+After his death, she returned to Kosciusko and settled within a block of Mary and Eva. - She continued to teach school all the while, for she was determined her daughters would have college educations.
+Just as her goal was in sight the youngest preparing for college in the fall, Anna died.
+She was only 50 years old.
+Though her life was filled with tragedy and hardship, she spent it always giving to others.
+She was remembered for her easy laughter and her joyous heart, as well as her keen intellect.